wz7475/LowLightObjectDet/README.md

   - make sure to have `wget` installed
   - install required packages via `pip install .` or `pdm install`
   - for more details check `pyproject.toml`
+- data
+  - run from root of repository `./prepare_data.sh`

 ## objective
 Framework for: